PRB0t/plane-identifiers/README.md

-# plane-identifiers
+# Plane Identifiers

-A tiny repository that includes a plane identifier database (i.e. [planes.json](src/data/planes.json)) that can be used to link several private or corporate jets to people or companies.
+A tiny repository that includes a plane identifier database (i.e. [plane_identifiers.json](src/data/plane_identifiers.json)) that can be used to link several private or corporate jets to people or companies.

 ## How to contribute